-Over a million tourists are drawn to the mountaintop of Jungfraujoch, Switzerland each year.
-This scenic spot, located in the heart of the Swiss Alps, is a UNESCO World Heritage Site beloved for its fantastic views of glaciers, the surrounding mountains, and even several other countries, along with having a few very fun things to do.
+Over a million tourists are drawn to the mountaintop of Jungfraujoch, Switzerland, each year.
+This scenic spot in the heart of the Swiss Alps is a UNESCO World Heritage Site beloved for its fantastic views of glaciers, the surrounding mountains, and even several other countries, along with a few fun things to do.

 Jungfraujoch (sometimes called “the” Jungfraujoch) is a whopping 3,463 meters, or 11,361 feet, above sea level, making it truly the top of Europe.